Brendan Duddy: Biography

 In November 1991, as his now friend Oatley was about to retire from MI6 service, Duddy called Oatley to a diner in Derry.
 When dinner had finished, McGuinness entered the property.
 During the meeting, McGuinness and Oatley discussed options for moving the situation forward.
 A few weeks later, Duddy was pursued by a British businessman who wanted to create jobs in Derry.
 In the first meeting, the businessman produced a letter from then Northern Ireland Secretary Peter Brooke, introducing the "businessman" as Oatley's MI6 successor.
 Duddy called the MI6 agent "Fred", and acting as the go-between they successfully negotiated a ceasefire.
 Talks between McGuinness and representatives of the British government were held secretly in his house.

-After the end of The Troubles, Duddy served as a member of the Northern Ireland Policing Board and helped broker negotiations related to the marching season.
+After the end of the Troubles, Duddy served as a member of the Northern Ireland Policing Board and helped broker negotiations related to the marching season.
 Duddy also testified to the Bloody Sunday Inquiry, with regards his role and actions of both sides.

 On 26 March 2008, the BBC broadcast a documentary entitled The Secret Peacemaker about Duddy, directed by Peter Norrey, and presented by Peter Taylor, a journalist who had known Duddy was 'the link' for ten years.

-In the Spring of 2009, Brendan Duddy donated his private archives to the James Hardiman Library, NUI Galway, where they will be made available to researchers once they have been archivally listed (restrictions will be placed on some items).
-They chart his involvement in the peace process from 1972 to 1993, and his ongoing interest, and correspondence relating to Northern Ireland, until 2007.
-The Brendan Duddy Archive was opened in 2011.
-Duddy died on 12 May 2017, he was 80.
+In the spring of 2009, Duddy donated his private archives to the University of Galway's James Hardiman Library, where they were made available to researchers starting in 2011 after they were archivally listed (restrictions have been placed on some items).
+The archives chart Duddy's involvement in the peace process from 1972 to 1993, and his ongoing interest and correspondence relating to Northern Ireland up to 2007.

+Duddy died on 12 May 2017 at the age of 80.